 6.2.
-Rotating Presidency Example Implementation
+Rotating presidency example implementation

-Figure 18 shows a screenshot of the implementation11 of the rotating presidency example using the VS PRINGL IDE.
-The implemented incentive elements correspond to the individual element descriptions presented in Section 5.2.5 ated PRINGL tools, demonstrating the feasibility of the proposed architectural design.
-The C# code obtained from the implemented model can be used to produce a custommade incentive management application using PRINC as the acting interlayer, as shown in Section 3.3.
+Fig. 18 shows a screenshot of the implementation8 of the rotating presidency example using the VS PRINGL IDE.
+The implemented incentive elements correspond to the individual element descriptions presented in Section 5.2.5 (Ex.
+5).
+The entire scheme was modeled using the generated PRINGL tools, demonstrating the feasibility of the proposed architectural design.
+The C# code obtained from the implemented model can be used to produce a custom-made incentive management application using PRINC as the acting interlayer, as shown in Section 3.3.

 The implemented example supports an arbitrary number and structure of Workers (represented as graph nodes) and their 'effort' metrics.
-Worker nodes are interconnected with arbitrary-typed graph edges representing different relations.
+Worker nodes are inter-connected with arbitrary-typed graph edges representing different relations.
 Our PRINGL-encoded incentive scheme will only consider the workers belonging to the team denoted by the teamID identifier, and only the managerial relations represented by ManagedBy-typed edges.
 Events notify PRINC when iterations end and 'effort' metrics change.
 The code generated from the implemented example monitors these events and executes the incentive mechanisms that make sure the best-performing worker is installed as the manager, but for not more than two consecutive iterations, subject to being replaced by the runner up in such a situation.